javaee/javamail/ThirdPartyProducts.md

 if you want your product listed here.

 * simple-java-mail is a very simple Java mailing API for sending simple to complex emails.
-It's a wrapper for the javaMail smtp support. simple-java-mail is available at
+It's a wrapper for the JavaMail smtp support. simple-java-mail is available at
   <A HREF="https://github.com/bbottema/simple-java-mail/">
   https://github.com/bbottema/simple-java-mail/</A>